thembo-sec/neocities_site/src/posts/testpost.md

 ---
 title: Building my blog
-description: Post about building this
+description: Blog post about putting together a blog.
+Both the why and the how.
+categories: [code]
 date: '2024-08-31'
 published: true
 ---